 "At first, I imported goods from Bac Kan, then went to Tuyen Quang, Ha Giang, Cao Bang, Lang Son and all the northern mountainous provinces, wherever there were goats, I bought them.

-The consumer market has also expanded throughout the North, then nationwide, and wherever there is a demand for goat meat, I can meet it.
+The consumer market has also expanded throughout the North, then nationwide, and wherever there is a need for goat meat, I can meet it.
 If there is a lot, I can transport it by truck, if there is a little, I can send it by passenger bus," Mr. Bien shared.

 To proactively supply, in 2002, Mr. Bien started raising goats, both for breeding and fattening.
-Accordingly, he applied the method of confinement, feeding not only leaves and grass, but also animal feed.
+Accordingly, he applied the method of confinement, feeding not only leaves and grass, but also with animal feed.
 He is known as the first person in Bac Giang to raise commercial goats in this form.

-In the process of raising and trading goats, Mr. Bien also had to go through many difficulties, especially in the period of 2020-2022 when the Covid-19 epidemic appeared, causing him to be "distressed", losing several billion VND.
+During the process of raising and trading goats, Mr. Bien also had to go through many difficulties, especially in the period 2020-2022 when the Covid-19 epidemic appeared, causing him to be "distressed", losing several billion VND.
 "At that time, almost all restaurants were closed, market demand decreased seriously, goats could not be sold, I lost billions of VND," he said.

 To develop the goat farming model in the district, in 2022, the Hiep Hoa District Farmers' Association promoted, guided the establishment and launched the Cau Huong Goat Farming Cooperative with 8 members, with Mr. Bien as director.

-According to Ms. Hien, the success of the goat raising model of Cau Huong Goat Raising Cooperative will open up a new direction for farmers in Hiep Hoa district.
+According to Ms. Hien, the success of the goat raising model of Cau Huong Goat Raising Cooperative will open a new direction for farmers in Hiep Hoa district.

 Source: https://danviet.vn/ty-phu-bac-giang-la-mot-ong-nong-dan-nuoi-de-nam-phi-dac-san-so-luong-lon-nhat-tinh-lai-2-ty-nam-20250207105217889.htm